ProfJski/ArtColors/README.md

 ### RGB to RYB
 The ArtColor algorithm for translating from RGB to RYB uses [trilinear interpolation](https://en.wikipedia.org/wiki/Trilinear_interpolation).
 First, construct a cube.
 The bottom left corner is black.
 Each dimension is associated with a primary color in RYB space.
 Thus, the bottom right front vertex represents peak red value and the x-axis the range of reds.
 The top left front vertex is yellow, with the y-axis representing the yellow range.
 The botton left back vertex is blue, with the z-axis representing the blue range.
 The vertex diagonally opposite black is white.
 The remaining vertices correspond to the secondary RYB colors obtained when mixing our primaries: green (=blue+yellow), orange (red+green) and purple (red+blue).

 We then assign RGB values to each of these RYB vertices.
-We can thus translate every color in the RYB space to RGB by a trilinear interpolation.
+We can thus translate every color in the RYB space to RGB by a trilinear interpolation, following the useful paper by [Gossett and Chen][1].
 A picture is worth a thousand words here:

 ![Trilinear RYB Interpolation](images/TrilinearRYB-Idea.png)